CarloRobbiani/sentiment_analysis/README.md

 ## Streamlit app

-To run the streamlit app locally on your browser run
+To run the streamlit app locally in your browser run

     python -m streamlit run app.py

 Currently the app provides a slider and a button with which you can show matching news articles.